Demon's Crest: Gameplay

-The gameplay is a mix of standard platforming, with mild RPG elements.
+The gameplay is a mix of action platforming and mild RPG elements.
 The stages are divided into six main areas and can be played multiple times.
-The game also has metroidvania elements, where the player has to revisit a level with new Crests to access areas, items, and bosses that could not be accessed before.
+The game also has Metroidvania elements, where the player has to revisit a level with new Crests to access areas, items, and bosses that could not be accessed before.
 There is also a world map players use to navigate.

 Firebrand's main abilities are his fire breath, claws for clinging onto walls, and wings to hover in the air (though he cannot gain height early in the game).
 As he collects Crests, Firebrand can transform and gain new powers that are specialized for combat and exploration: Ground Gargoyle, Aerial Gargoyle, Tidal Gargoyle, Legendary Gargoyle, and Ultimate Gargoyle.
 Other items to collect include extra hit points, flasks and spell vellums for using consumable magic items, and talismans that can improve Firebrand's abilities.

 Release

 Demon's Crest was released in Japan on October 21, 1994.
 It was followed by a release in North America in November 1994.

 In 2014, Demon's Crest was re-released on Nintendo's Virtual Console.
 In 2016, it was released for the 3DS Virtual Console.
-It is available for the Nintendo Switch with the console's online subscription service.
+It is available for the Nintendo Switch through the Nintendo Classics service.

 Reception

-GamePro praised the macabre graphics and complexity of the gameplay, particularly the use of the acquired abilities, but criticized the repetitive music and lack of variety in enemy attacks.
-They summarized that "Demon's Crest brings depth and artistry to the action/adventure genre, making it one of the season's top SNES games".
-Electronic Gaming Monthly scored it 33 out of 40, with their four reviewers applauding the game's beautiful graphics and complex gameplay.
-Japanese video game magazine Famitsu gave it a score of 28 out of 40.
-Next Generation gave it a score of 3 out of 5, noting that the game is very short, and that most secret items are not needed to complete the game.

-Joypad gave it a 79% score.

-Nintendo Power praised the game, noting "excellent graphics, play control and game balance and sound".

-In 2018, Complex listed Demon's Crest 59th on their "The Best Super Nintendo Games of All Time".
-They commented that Demon's Crest is like Castlevania, but with the abilities to fly and shoot fireballs, and they felt the game was "awesome".
-In 1995, Total! ranked the game 57th on their Top 100 SNES Games writing: "Almost an RPG but this platformer has more action then you can wave a demonic entity at."
-IGN rated Demon's Crest 44th in its Top 100 SNES Games.
+According to Famitsu, Demon's Crest sold 24,427 copies in its first week on the market and 26,245 copies during its lifetime in Japan.
+Nintendo Power reported that the game suffered negative sales in one week, as more people returned it for a refund than purchased it.
+It was considered a commercial failure internally at Capcom.

+Demon's Crest received a 20.4/30 score in a readers' poll conducted by Super Famicom Magazine.
+The game also received generally favorable reception, holding a rating of 86.70% based on five reviews according to review aggregator GameRankings.
+Electronic Gaming Monthly's four editors applauded the game's beautiful visuals and complex gameplay.
+GamePro's Captain Squideo praised its macabre graphics and complexity of the gameplay, particularly the use of the acquired abilities, but criticized the game's repetitive music and lack of variety in enemy attacks.
+Nintendo Power commended the game's audiovisual department, controls, and balance.
+In 1995, Total! ranked the game as number 57 on its list of the top 100 SNES games.

+In retrospectives, Demon's Crest has been listed among the best SNES games by GamesRadar, Complex, and IGN.